pudly/schmopera-hugo/content/articles/being-a-nice-person-why-art-really-really-matters.md

 date = "2016-06-15T22:51:00-06:00"
 lastmod = "2016-06-22T11:15:00-06:00"
 publishDate = "2016-06-22T01:11:00-06:00"
-slug = "being-a-nice-person-why-art-really-really-matters"
-title = "Being a nice person: why art really, really matters"
+short_description = "Ignorance like this is the real reason why art matters.
+Fixing this kind of problem is a more important and more universal benefit of the arts, moreso than honing your fine motor skills or learning a foreign language.
+Without the arts, people are left with an alarmingly low chance of understanding the world which they share with others." slug = "being-a-nice-person-why-art-really-really-matters" title = "Being a nice person: why art really, really matters"
 +++